IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/subtitling.md

 Audio-visual documents of development and evaluation sets are and will be provided in MP4 format; subtitles of development sets are released in SRT (SubRip File Format) UTF-8 encoded files, the same format required for submissions.

-* [MuST-Cinema](https://ict.fbk.eu/must-cinema/) is a Multilingual Speech-to-Subtitles corpus released in 2020.
-It comprises audio recordings from English TED Talks, automatically aligned at the sentence level with their manual transcriptions and translations (into seven languages including German and Spanish) marked with subtitle breaks.
+* TED is a new collection of audio recordings from English [TED](https://www.ted.com/) Talks, automatically aligned at the sentence level with their manual transcriptions and translations (into German and Spanish) marked with subtitle breaks.
   * As **dev** set, 17 video recordings and subtitles (in English, German and Spanish) of the TED talks defining the evaluation set of the Offline Speech Translation task at IWSLT 2022 (total duration: about 4 hours) can be downloaded from [here](https://fbk.sharepoint.com/:u:/s/MTUnit/EYVU_jLDOdte0LhVQiDAhUYBGDoQdsrZExZJztTs3SMHcw?e=UhsODW).
   * The **test** set consists of video recordings of 14 TED talks for a total duration of about 80 minutes, can be downloaded from [here](https://fbk.sharepoint.com/:u:/s/MTUnit/EbjonhpHvDVTwjrB_yuEs4sBYGsYrIAVe7kxRF3fHWnXoQ?e=6GKs2s)